Razcle/thoughtpartner/README.md

 _ThoughtPartner will sympathetically evaluate your writing and suggest where there is "room for improvement"_

-Please ues the feedback buttons ('good'/'bad') on the generations, to help improve the prompts used for each feature.

 # Terms and policy

-Your requests and responses will go to OpenAI's API.
+Your requests and responses will go via Humanloop to OpenAI's API.
 See the OpenAI [terms](https://openai.com/api/policies/terms/) to understand how that data will gets used.